banisterious/obsidian-oneirometrics/docs/developer/implementation/testing/merge-criteria-assessment.md

 ## Test Date: 2025-05-24

 ## Overview
 This document assesses the current state of the OneiroMetrics plugin refactoring against the established merge criteria.
-The assessment is based on manual testing of core functionality identified in the [Refactoring Merge Criteria](../refactoring-merge-criteria.md) document.
+The assessment is based on manual testing of core functionality identified in the [Testing Documentation - Merge Criteria](./index.md#merge-criteria) document.

 ## Test Environment
 - Obsidian v1.4.0+